Home

 Our group uses a combination of techniques and approaches from analytical environmental chemistry, molecular microbiology, and mathematical modeling to characterize the coupled chemical, biological, and physical processes that control contaminant transport and transformation in the environment.
 The environmental systems we study include wetlands (both natural and constructed), bioreactors integrated within agroecosystems or stormwater infrastructure, as well as agricultural rice paddy soils.
 We address questions across multiple scales and levels of complexity, from pure culture to field measurements.
 Please see the Research page for more information about current projects.

-We are looking for curious and motivated PhD students to join our group.
+We are always looking for curious and motivated PhD students to join our group.
 Contact Prof. Reid for more information: mcr239@cornell.edu

 News